 Calculate your Debt-to-Income Ratio

 It is possible to evaluate your debt-to-income ratio by dividing your monthly debt installment by your total monthly income.
-Monthly debts installment include rent or mortgage installments, spousal support or child support expenses, credit card debt payments, student loan payments, car loan payments, and all other loan or liability payments (including the income taxes and property insurance).
+Monthly debts installment includes rent or mortgage installments, spousal support or child support expenses, credit card debt payments, student loan payments, car loan payments, and all other loan or liability payments (including the income taxes and property insurance).

 In general, however, in your DTI ratio, you do not want to count any monthly bills of groceries, gas, essential services, leisure, or personal taxes.
 The money you earn every month before taxes is your total monthly income.